 Spotting a person who has mental health issues is not always easy.
-If you look at the people around you, it will give you a good idea at the type of people who struggle with mental health issues.
-They are average people who realise that they needed help to overcome an obstacle to reach their goals.
+If you look at the people around you, it will give you a good idea at the type of people who struggle with it.
+They are average people who realize that they needed help to overcome an obstacle to reach their goals.
 They probably have been so good at hiding any issues that they are the ones that you admire for having it all together.

-Am I having difficulty falling asleep, staying asleep and waking up on time?
+1. Am I having difficulty falling asleep, staying asleep and/or waking up on time without a physical explanation?

 If you have answered yes to two or more of these questions, it is time to have a professional mental health check-up so book your appointment today with your psychotherapist.
 If you do not have one, then it would be an honour to work with you.
-You can book your appointment today by calling 226-476-3203 or booking online.
+You can book your appointment today by calling 519-601-4357.